 Spatial boundary data.
 NAVTEQ is one provider of this data to Oracle customers, which can be downloaded from the Oracle Technology Network.
 This spatial data and any other spatial metadata, including themes and styles, must be stored in an Oracle Database to be accessed by Oracle MapViewer for display in map views.

 Hosted maps.
-Oracle BI EE allows users to access hosted maps from the Oracle eLocation service.
+In Oracle BI EE, users can access hosted maps from the Oracle eLocation service.
 Terms and conditions of use are located at the following URL:

 Oracle Database, version 10g or later, to store the spatial data.